TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 5-listfilesdigitonly is displaying current directory contents with user id and group id of all files in long format

 Script 6-firstdirectory is creating a directory called my_first_directory in the tmp directory

+Script 7-movethatfile is moving the betty file from /tmp directory to the my_first_directory in /tmp directory